hekmon/liveterm/README.md

 It changes its update model from push to pull and add features such as:
 * Helpers to get up to date terminal size to help user formats its data
-    * Size is automatically updated if terminal is resized, simply call the helper at the beginning of your formating fx
+    * Size is automatically updated if terminal is resized, simply call the helper at the beginning of your formating fx (see the [example](example/main.go))
 * Support for incomplete lines
-    * User can push raw bytes even if not ended by `\n` (cursor will stay at the end of the line)
+    * User can push raw bytes even if not ended by `\n`
+    * Cursor will stay at the end of the line (instead of the beginning of a new line)
+    * But the line will be erased properly anyway

 ## Update model